Greenville, Mississippi: Sites

 The Winterville Mounds Historic Site, with more than twelve earthwork mounds constructed by people of the Plaquemine Mississippian culture, is a survival north of the county seat of the deep indigenous history along the Mississippi River.
 This culture was particularly prominent from 13th to the 15th centuries, long before European exploration.
 Earthwork mounds were built by peoples in this area from the 9th century.
 The people in this region were influenced by the larger Mississippian culture, which built similar ceremonial sites throughout the Mississippi Valley and its tributaries.
 The historic Natchez people are considered the only contemporary surviving group of the Mississippian culture at the time of European exploration.

 The Winterville Mounds has been designated as a state park and National Historic Landmark.
 A museum on the grounds displays artifacts recovered in professional excavations and adds to the interpretation of this complex, and the park has walking trails.
 It is located about 3 miles north of the city.
 It can be reached at 2415 Highway 1 N.

 In popular culture

 The movies Crossroads (1986) and The Reivers (1969) were filmed in Greenville.

-Also, the 1975 song "Mississippi" by the Dutch band Pussycat mentions Greenville throughout the song.

 The movie Django Unchained (2012) is set in Greenville for some scenes.

+Sherman's Restaurant, located on Main St. in Greenville, was featured in the first season of Gordon Ramsay's 24 Hours to Hell and Back.